Grubhub Menu Editor

 Research

 The project began with extensive research.
-My Product Manager and I visited restaurants in Chicago, conducting interviews and shadowing staff to understand their needs and workflows.
+Our team visited restaurants in Chicago, Houston and New York, conducting interviews and shadowing staff to understand their needs and workflows.
 This research helped us identify key requirements, such as the need for menu items to include sections, schedules, modifiers and the ability to mark items as out-of-stock (a primary use case).
 We also recognized the importance of making the tool responsive for use on various devices for ease of use in a variety of environments.

 Image of various restaurants we visited to do research in Chicago and other cities.